Jobs

 Production:

-• Hand weed carrots: hand weed carrots approximately 8 hours/week Jun-Sep
+• Hand weed carrots approximately 8 hours/week Jun-Sep

 • Assist with irrigation: operating pump, monitoring, minor repairs, moving pipe, system deployment, system winterizing, etc